signature-opensource/CK-TypeScript/CK.StObj.TypeScript/README.md

 ## Samples of implementations

-An example of a global code generator is the `IPoco` generator [PocoCodeGenerator](../CK.StObj.TypeScript.Engine/Poco/PocoCodeGenerator.cs) that is available by default.
+An example of a global code generator is the `IPoco` generator [PocoCodeGenerator](../CK.StObj.TypeScript.Engine/Globals/PocoCodeGenerator.cs) that is available by default.
 It is not simple and rely on the IPoco discovery mechanism that captures the Poco model (their multiple interfaces with their properties).

-An example of a type bound code generator is planned to be exposed [here (in tests)](../Tests/CK.StObj.TypeScript.Tests/CodeGeneratorTypeSample/) but it's important to note that a generator in real life runs in the "engine space", it's ".Engine" assembly is dynamically resolved by the CKSetup process and run by the StObjEngine.
-It would be tedious to setup a repository with its required CKSetup store support to handle one (or a few) types.

 As stated in the introduction, providing a generic code generator for any kind of types (any class) is pure utopia.
 The "generic translation" for Poco relies on the strict definition of the Poco Type System.